Homemade Instant Noodles Recipe made three ways: Asian-inspired Vegetarian Noodles, Chicken and Veggie ramen, and Cajun Sausage Noodles.

 Recipe Notes

-For these chicken and veggie cups of noodles you’ll need:
+For this chicken and veggie recipe you’ll need:

 - Chicken Bouillon